mbarrerag/COOL-ClassroomObjectOrientedLanguage/README.md

 Expressive syntax for enhanced understanding
 For more comprehensive information on Cool, consult the Cool Manual.

-Feel free to use and adapt this repository for your own projects related to Cool programming language exploration.
+You can use and adapt this repository for your own projects related to Cool programming language exploration.